blenheimears/libvc1/README.md

 - The fast / faster / fastest modes are poor quality.
 - Interlaced coding is poor quality.
 - Some scenes trip the encoder up / produce poor quality.
+- 2-pass encoding is not supported.
+It might be added in the future if it's determined to be beneficial.
 - Vulkan encoding is probably slower than CPU encoding, even on a fast GPU.
 - Sometimes it might not fully utilize the available CPU.
 - The SIMD acceleration targeted at specific CPUs is not always faster on that CPU.